docker-hy/docker-hy.github.io/exercises.md

 ### 1.14 ###

-Lets create a Dockerfile for a rails project.
+Lets create a Dockerfile for a rails project: [github page](https://github.com/docker-hy/rails-example-project).

-Create a Dockerfile for rails project, use .dockerignore file.
+Again we can take a look at the README for the project to see the installation instructions. .
+Tips to get you started:

+Use [Ruby image](https://hub.docker.com/_/ruby) `FROM ruby:<tag>` to easily get most of what you'll need at the beginning.

+If you want you can make small edits to the program if you get stuck and google doesn't help you configure the setup.
+If you did, explain the edits with your submission of the Dockerfile.

 ### 1.15 ###